Shaili07/js-library/README.md

 => side effects – the side effects of the potion (optional): TEXT

 ## Inputs
    defaultValues: any: Sets the initial values for the form fields.
 Can be customized with properties like name, description, difficulty, ingredients, effect, and sideEffects.

 ## Outputs
    formSubmit: EventEmitter<any>: Emits the form data when submitted.

    formReset: EventEmitter<void>: Emits when the form is reset.

-formCancel: EventEmitter<void>: Emits when the form is cancelled.
+Unit testing has been done for all input field validations and events using Jasmine and Karma, with 0 failures.